gvwilson/sdxpy/src/check/index.md

 We've chosen to use [%i "YAML" %] for the manifest because it's a relatively simple way to write nested rules.
-We could have used [%i "JSON" %], but as we said in [%x parse %], we shouldn't invent a syntax of our own: there are already too many in the world.
+[%i "JSON" %] would have worked just as well, but as we said in [%x parse %], we shouldn't invent a syntax of our own: there are already too many in the world.
 {: .continue}

-Our `Check` class only needs a [%i "constructor" %] to set everything up and a `_tag_enter` method to handle nodes:
+Our `Check` class needs a [%i "constructor" %] to set everything up and a `_tag_enter` method to handle nodes:

 [% inc file="check.py" keep="check" %]